kwatts949/music_library/spec/Methods/albums_method.md

 all_albums = repository.all

+# 4
+# Returns an artist with all albums

+repository = AlbumRepository.new

+artist.name # "Placebo"
+artist.genre # "Alternative"
+arist.albums.length # 2

 7. Reload the SQL seeds before each test run
 Running the SQL code present in the seed file will empty the table and re-insert the seed data.